Looking for a personalized art experience for your students? Let us build a unique program with you!

 Prices range from $15 -$30 per person.

 There are additional options for hands-on experiences in our Studio.
-For more information, please contact Natalie Sweet at email@example.com.
+For more information, please contact us at firstname.lastname@example.org.
 Ask how we can incorporate STEAM into the lessons as well!

 Focus on: EXHIBITIONS